BTNeandertha1/BTDiablo/README.md

 - 5% more density
 - 10% more Elites
 - 10% Experience loss on death
+- Monsters React 2x as Fast

 ### Insanity (was Hell)
 - Sell Max 50k (was 35k)
 - -110% Resistance (was -100)
 - 25% more Density and Elites
 - 10% Experience loss on death
-- Monsters React 15% Faster
+- Monsters React WAY Faster

 ## Area Changes
 (Level changes are for Insanity Only)